Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Core Statements/Lionsberg Structure.md

 Its participants incarnate and federate appropriate structures in each time and place as necessary to [[Progress]] along the [[Critical Path]] towards [[The Goal]].

-The first structure was the [[Provisional Structure]] instantiated in the United States to enable hybrid ecosystemic resource flows.
+The [[Provisional Structure]] was initially instantiated in the United States to facilitate emergence and enable hybrid ecosystemic resource flows.